HareemFatima5/Quantum-Circuit/README.md

 ## Accuracy

-This is a simulation based project, so accuracy here refers to:
+This is a simulation based project so accuracy here refers to:
 - Fidelity of the simulated results matching theoretical quantum behavior.
 - Correct interpretation of gate outputs.